Skip to Content

 Making history

-Move over gentlemen and make room on the mat.
+Move over gentlemen.
 Girls’ wrestling has made its way to Stroudsburg High School.
-Stroudsburg wrestling alumni and Coach Jacob Jones, the boys’ coach, and young program coach, Jess Bryant, have launched the trailblazing sport of ladies’ wrestling in the Stroudsburg Area School District at the high school.
+Stroudsburg wrestling alumnus and the boys’ coach, Jacob Jones, and Young Program coach, Jess Bryant, have launched the trailblazing sport of ladies’ wrestling in the Stroudsburg Area School District at the high school.

 In March of 2024, the SASD and the school board approved the addition of a PIAA girls’ wrestling program.

-Coach Jones has been a boys’ wrestling assistant coach for several years at Stroudsburg High School, but this is his first time as a head coach and his first time coaching girls.
+Coach Jones has been a boys’ wrestling assistant coach for several years at SHS, but this is his first time as a head coach and coaching girls.

 Although girls’ wrestling is new to Stroudsburg, 18 girls quickly filled the roster, the majority already wrestling at the varsity level.
-They wrestle one hour before the boys during their weekly matches, they’ve tackled multiple matches and tournaments, and even earned some medals.
+They wrestle one hour before the boys during weekly matches.
+They’ve tackled multiple matches and tournaments and even earned some medals.

 “We started from scratch, at the very bottom.
 Between them working hard in practices and gaining experiences from matches, they are miles ahead of where they were when they first started.
 We are excited about the future of the program as it continues to grow and get better,” explained Jones.

-Matches are about an hour long.
-There are 13 different weight classes that compete with the ultimate goal of pinning their opponent or winning points for strength and technique.
+Matches are about an hour long, featuring 13 different weight classes competing with the ultimate goal of pinning their opponent or winning by technical points.
 Girls’ wrestling has become an increasingly popular sport and is both mentally and physically demanding.
 Two individuals grapple, throw, and hold their opponent’s shoulders to the ground resulting in a pin for the win.
 Otherwise, they must outscore the opponent by the end of the third period.
 Each period is two minutes long, with no rest time.
 Wrestlers can “score” anywhere between three to six points per match.

 Several members of the team were new to sports and were looking to try something new.
 Some use wrestling as a positive outlet for anger and frustration or to keep in shape for another sport.
 A few girls shared they had some experience in a fighting sport beforehand and wanted to get back into it.